+Placement in internships requires students to have successfully demonstrated necessary dispositions for the profession and to have successfully completed all necessary coursework.
+Because internships involve partnerships with districts and schools and are strictly directed by the state, many university and state rules govern this process, including the following:

-Candidates must apply for an internship placement the semester before the internship will take place.
-Candidates must submit their application before the deadline.
+- Candidates must apply for an internship placement the semester before the internship will take place. - To ensure placements that allow for all hours to be completed, students must submit their application before the deadline.
 Applications submitted after the deadline may not be processed and may delay the candidate's internship.
-Completion of an application for internship teaching and assignment to a school or classroom are tentative and are based on successful completion of coursework in progress.

-Candidates may NOT make arrangements for an internship placement on their own.
+Placements and assignments to a school or classroom are tentative and will not become active until successful completion of all coursework in progress. - Candidates may NOT arrange for an internship placement on their own.
 All candidates must comply with CEC and district regulations regarding internship placement.
-Candidates may make special requests, though the College of Education and Counseling makes no guarantee of placement in a particular school district or school building, with a particular cooperating teacher or University supervisor, or during a particular semester.

-Candidates may NOT be placed in the same school in which a spouse or family member is employed, or in attendance.
-To do so may jeopardize placement at that school and/or district and may result in termination of any/all field experience placements in that district for the student.

-The Placement Specialist/Officer and Field Experience Director(s) will work diligently to obtain a placement for internship, but final acceptance of a student teacher candidate is ultimately the prerogative of the school district.
-University supervisors will discuss individual placement problems that occur during an internship with students, but the University ultimately makes the internship assignments in cooperation with school district personnel.

-Students may be withdrawn from internship teaching at the discretion of the College of Education and Counseling faculty or of the administrators of the P-12 school.
+Candidates may make special requests, though the College of Education and Counseling makes no guarantee of placement in a particular school district or school building, with a particular cooperating teacher or University supervisor, or during a particular semester. - Candidates may NOT be placed in the same school in which they have a spouse, child, close or extended family member, or close relation employed or in attendance.
+To do so may jeopardize placement at that school and/or district and may result in termination of any/all field experience placements in that district for the student. - The Placement Specialist/Officer and Field Experience Director(s) will work diligently to obtain a placement for internship, but final acceptance of a student teacher candidate is ultimately the prerogative of the school district.
+University supervisors will discuss individual placement problems that occur during an internship with students, but the University ultimately makes the internship assignments in cooperation with school district personnel. - Students may be withdrawn from internship teaching at the discretion of the College of Education and Counseling faculty or of the administrators of the P-12 school.